Job title:

 Research interests

-Doran’s work has consistently explored themes of personal and social history- particularly Irish history- and the unreliability and manipulation of narratives in such histories.
+My work has consistently explored themes of personal and social history- particularly Irish colonial history- and the unreliability and manipulation of narratives in such histories.
 This manipulation of the past and present- the blurring of the lines between objective and subjective truths- becomes even more apparent when text and image are set in opposition.